roc-streaming/roc-toolkit/docs/sphinx/development/guidelines.rst

 Copyrights
 ----------

-Source files contain "Roc authors" copyright and MPL-2 header. ``scons fmt`` automatically adds them to all header files.
+Source files contain "Roc authors" copyright and MPL-2 header. ``scons fmt`` automatically adds them to all source files.
 The names of maintainers and contributors are listed in the ``AUTHORS`` file.
 Feel free to add your name to the list in your pull requests.

 Version control
 ===============